RoboJackets/software-training-old/assignments/week_3/project_3_4/README.md

 ![BFS Order](images/bfs_order.png)

 A standard BFS implementation puts each vertex of the graph into one of two categories: visited and not visited.
-The purpose of the algorithm is to mark each vertex as visited while avoiding cycles.
 The algorithm works as follows:
 1. Start by putting any one of the graph's vertices at the back of a **queue**.
 2. Take the front item of the queue and add it to the visited list.
 3. Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the back of the queue.